 The rain stopped just in time for the father-son team of Dr. Robert and Stephen Gatewood to win the GCC Foundation Par Excellence Golf Tournament October 4th at LeoPalace Resort, with their low net of 69.4.
 Nearly 100 players golfed to help provide scholarships to GCC students through tournament proceeds.
 Thanks to all the volunteers - including the scholarship recipients Janessa Roman, Abhay Godhania, Jaricel Roman, Naomi San Nicolas, and (back row) Liezel Tiples, Flori-Anne delaCruz, Eric Salas, Momoko Miranda, Anthony Reyes, and Dayanara Flores, along with tournament director Greg Manglona and Carmen Kwek Santos, GCC VP of Finance & Administration.
 Ecowarriors on the move!

-and over 100 signed the car engine pledge!
+The Ecowarriors enthusiastically acknowledged students, staff and faculty who signed pledges at the Fall Festival to reduce their use of plastic bottles and bags, and to stop car engine idling.
+About 70 people signed the plastics pledge and over 100 signed the car engine pledge!
 The group also planted trees for Arbor Day on Oct.
 18th along Cross Island Road, and participated in a Shark Wave along Marine Corps Drive on Oct.
 25th, to campaign for a Shark and Ray Sanctuary in the Mariana Islands.
 Check out the scholarship opportunities at www.guamcc.edu.
 Receive FREE \$\$ for college!

-Education participates in Global Cardboard Challenge!
+October 2014 Page 6 CHACHALANI Education participates in Global Cardboard Challenge!
 On Oct.
 13th & 14th, the GCC MPA became a place of creativity and imagination as GCC took part for the first time ever in the Global Cardboard Challenge.
-A fishing pond, a treasure hunt through a castle, a child-sized town and a medical center were just a few of the cardboard creations on display.
+A fishing pond, a treasure hunt through a castle, a childsized town and a medical center were just a few of the cardboard creations on display.
 The GCC Education Department brought this awesome creative exercise for children to Guam after Melissa Palomo, the CTE Early Childhood Ed instructor at GWHS, saw an internet video about the challenge.
 ECE postsecondary and secondary students set up and displayed the cardboard projects they created, and partnered with San Vicente Catholic School on this initial project to encourage students to create cardboard projects either as a class, or at home with their families.

-"Next year, we hope to host a giant Guam Global Cardboard Challenge here at GCC where students bring their projects
+"Next year, we hope to host a giant Guam Global Cardboard Challenge here at GCC where students bring their projects and set them up for everyone to see," said Palomo.